zjhZJH1998/SA-scrapy/SA-Document/SA_document.md

 The following diagram shows an overview of the Scrapy architecture with its components and an outline of the data flow that takes place inside the system (shown by the red arrows).
 #### Modules' relationship and Data flow

 The following diagram shows an overview of the Scrapy architecture with its components and an outline of the data flow that takes place inside the system (shown by the red arrows).
-The data flow is also described below.[5]()
+The data flow is also described below.<a href="#ref_dev_5">[7]</a>

 ![Figure 2 data flow](https://upload-images.jianshu.io/upload_images/17534427-a835f7ea3b5767fa.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)
 The data flow in Scrapy is controlled by the execution engine, and goes like this: